LunaAmora/4orth/README.md

 # 4orth is a Porth to Wasm compiler with Wasm-4 bindings
 ## Quick Start

+You can download the latest [release](https://github.com/FrankWPA/4orth/releases) or [bootstrap](https://github.com/FrankWPA/4orth#bootstrapping) it yourself.

 ### Bootstrapping

 Since Porth is self-hosted you need to bootstrap it first.
 Follow [Porth](https://gitlab.com/tsoding/porth) bootstrapping instrunctions on how to do that.